 |---|---|---|

-Specificity | The description names the domain ('algorithmic philosophies', 'computational aesthetic movements') and lists output file types (.md, .html, .js), but the actual actions are vague—'expressed through code' doesn't specify concrete operations like 'generate', 'render', or 'animate'. | 2 / 3 |
+Specificity | The description names the domain ('algorithmic philosophies', 'computational aesthetic movements') and lists output file types (.md, .html, .js), but the actual actions are vague — 'expressed through code' doesn't specify concrete operations like 'generate', 'render', or 'animate'. | 2 / 3 |

-Completeness | The description partially addresses 'what' (output file types and vague domain) but completely lacks any 'when' clause or explicit trigger guidance.
-Per the rubric, a missing 'Use when...' clause caps completeness at 2, and the 'what' is also weak, so this scores a 1. | 1 / 3 |
+Completeness | The description partially addresses 'what' (output file types and vague domain) but completely lacks a 'when' clause or any explicit trigger guidance for when Claude should select this skill.
+The missing 'Use when...' clause caps this at 2 per the rubric, and the 'what' is also weak, so it scores 1. | 1 / 3 |

 Trigger Term Quality | The terms 'algorithmic philosophies' and 'computational aesthetic movements' are highly specialized jargon that users would almost never naturally say.
 There are no common trigger terms like 'generative art', 'creative coding', 'procedural generation', or 'algorithmic art' that users might actually use. | 1 / 3 |

-Distinctiveness Conflict Risk | The niche concept of 'algorithmic philosophies' is unusual enough to avoid many conflicts, but the output types (.md, .html, .js) are extremely generic and could overlap with numerous other skills.
-The domain is distinctive but poorly bounded. | 2 / 3 |
+Distinctiveness Conflict Risk | The niche concept of 'algorithmic philosophies as computational aesthetic movements' is unusual enough to avoid most conflicts, but the output types (.md, .html, .js) are extremely generic and could overlap with many other skills involving web development or documentation. | 2 / 3 |

 Total | 6 / 12 Passed |